 Skip to Content

-Flying Dinosaur Types- Ultimate Guide To Pterodactyls, Pterosaurs
+Flying Dinosaur Types- Ultimate Guide To Pterodactyl, Pterosaurs [And Flying Reptiles]

 The prehistoric inland coastal areas were full of life during the Mesozoic Era.
 Dinosaurs and reptiles of multiple classifications existed for millions of years.
 I often think about what filled the prehistoric skies during this time, and it inevitably leads me to ask, what kind of flying dinosaur types existed during those millions of years?